ma2750335/mas_lib_doc/docs/Strategy/strategy_rsi.md

 ## 📈 RSI Strategy

-The RSI (Relative Strength Index) is a momentum oscillator used to measure the speed and change of price movements, commonly applied in ranging markets.
-By comparing the magnitude of recent gains to recent losses, the RSI indicates whether an asset is overbought or oversold.
+The RSI (Relative Strength Index) is a popular momentum oscillator that measures the strength and speed of price movements, often applied in sideways or ranging markets.

-This strategy is based on a 14-day RSI.
-It issues a buy signal when RSI < 30 (oversold) and a sell signal when RSI > 70 (overbought), making it a simple yet practical momentum reversal strategy.
+By comparing the magnitude of recent gains to recent losses, RSI helps identify whether an asset is in an **overbought** or **oversold** condition.

+This strategy uses a **14-day RSI**:
+- **Buy** when RSI < 30 (oversold zone)
+- **Sell** when RSI > 70 (overbought zone)
+It is a straightforward yet effective momentum reversal approach.

 ---

 ## 💡 Strategy Logic

-- **Buy Conditions**:
+- **Buy Condition**:
   - RSI is below 30 (oversold zone)
   - No current open position

-- **Sell Conditions**:
+- **Sell Condition**:
   - RSI is above 70 (overbought zone)
   - A position is currently held

-This strategy follows a contrarian approach, aiming to profit from potential rebounds after excessive price deviations.
+This contrarian-style strategy aims to capture potential reversals after excessive price moves.

 ---